entityc/ec-tutorials/EntityCompiler/Module0/README.md

 #### Step 1

-Change your working directory to the `Introduction` directory.
+Change your working directory to the `Session2` directory.

 #### Step 2